ramigs/ramigs.dev/src/site/posts/nuxt-review.md

 Nuxt comes to fill in this gap, powering our Vue.js apps with server-side capabilities.
-It's important to note however, that SSR is not the only difference between Nuxt and Vue CLI apps.
+It's important to note however, that SSR is not the only difference between Nuxt and Vue CLI.
 Nonetheless, this difference may typically be the main decision factor when choosing between one and the other.

 ### Understanding Server-Side Rendering